 No amount of alcohol has been shown to be safe to consume during pregnancy and anyone who drinks during this time places their baby at risk of developing FAS.
-A woman’s child is at risk of FAS at any point during her pregnancy, as development is ongoing throughout the whole of the gestation period.
+A woman’s child is at risk of FAS at any point during her pregnancy, as development is ongoing throughout the entirety of the gestational period.

-Worldwide, FAS is one of the most common causes of impaired intellectual ability and in the United States, the condition is thought to cause intellectual disability in up to 2 in every 1,000 babies born.
-The number of FAS cases diagnosed in England has tripled since records of the syndrome began 16 years ago.
-In 2012, 252 children were diagnosed with the syndrome compared with 89 in 1997.
-This 2012 figure was also up by 37%, compared with numbers in 2009.
+Worldwide, FAS is one of the most common causes of impaired intellectual ability, and in the United States, the condition is thought to cause intellectual disability in up to 2 in every 1,000 babies born.
+It is estimated that in the United Kingdom, between 6,000 and 7,000 babies are born with FAS each year.

-Experts say the rise in figures represents an improvement in the ability to diagnose this condition, but it also reflects the ongoing failure to address and solve alcohol abuse.
+Experts believe that this rise in FAS cases represents an improvement in the ability to diagnose this condition, but it also reflects the ongoing failure to address and solve alcohol abuse.

-The signs and symptoms of FAS vary widely and include a mixture of physical, cognitive and behavioural difficulties that affect the child’s ability to function on a daily basis and cope with everyday life.
+The signs and symptoms of FAS vary widely and include a mixture of physical, cognitive, and behavioral difficulties that affect the child’s ability to function on a daily basis and cope with everyday life.

-Some of the physical defects typically seen in children with FAS are described below.
+Some of the physical defects typically seen in children with FAS include:

-- Distinctive facial features include wide-set eyes; absence of the groove between the nose and upper lip (the philtrum); a thin upper lip and an upturned nose.
+- Distinctive facial features include wide-set eyes, the absence of the groove between the nose and upper lip (the philtrum), a thin upper lip, and an upturned nose.